-- 5.1 The revised policy and EIA is being considered by Health and Wellbeing Scrutiny Panel and relevant Carlisle City Council Officers.
-The Cumbria Choice Project Board have already consulted a wide range of stakeholders on the updated policy, which is supported by a full EIA, approved by the Project Board.
-Two specific comments and queries from Council Officers and Members have been received relating to the updated Policy, and responses to these points are included in Appendix 4. - 5.2 An extensive consultation has already been held by the Cumbria Choice Project Board, during April and May 2020, with a wide range of key stakeholders, including charitable and third sector organisations.
-This includes Adult Social Care and Supporting People (Cumbria County Council), the Citizens Advice Bureau, Law Centre, private landlord groups, Armed Forces personnel representatives, and a range of organisations representing children, young people, disabled people, homeless people, mental health, older people and BAME groups. - 5.3 Any major change to the policy can only be made after a copy of the proposed amendments have been consulted on by sending to every Registered Provider Housing Association in Cumbria, regardless of whether an association is a participating member of Cumbria Choice (Section s166A (13) Housing Act 1996).
+6.1 The revised policy and Equality Impact Assessment has been considered by Health and Wellbeing Scrutiny Panel on 16 July 2020, and all of the Panel's recommendations have been approved and included in the updated Allocation Policy.
+Two specific comments and queries from Council Officers and Members have been received relating to the updated Policy, and responses to these points are included in Appendix 4.

+- An extensive consultation has already been held by the Cumbria Choice Project Board, during April and May 2020, with a wide range of key stakeholders, including charitable and third sector organisations.
+This includes Adult Social Care and Supporting People (Cumbria County Council), the Citizens Advice Bureau, Law Centre, private landlord groups, Armed Forces personnel representatives, and a range of organisations representing children, young people, disabled people, homeless people, mental health, older people and BAME groups. - 6.3 Any major change to the policy can only be made after a copy of the proposed amendments have been consulted on by sending to every Registered Provider Housing Association in Cumbria, regardless of whether an association is a participating member of Cumbria Choice (Section s166A (13) Housing Act 1996).
 The Policy review has:- - Taken all the views of partners into account; - Considered consultation responses from a range of stakeholders.

-6. CONCLUSION AND REASONS FOR RECOMMENDATIONS
+7. CONCLUSION AND REASONS FOR RECOMMENDATIONS

-6.1 The proposed policy will help to ensure that there is a consistent and fair approach amongst housing associations letting homes in Carlisle to meet the greatest housing needs.
-Approval of the revised Cumbria Choice allocation policy, following Scrutiny and consideration by Officers, will ensure greater clarity and consistency for households registering for social housing in Carlisle, while simultaneously complying with legislative changes (including the Homelessness Reduction Act and resultant Statutory Guidance).

-6.2 As this is a shared Allocations Policy, all thirteen Partners have to seek formal approval from their respective Boards, Committees, Cabinets and/or Council to enable the revised policy to be adopted.
+- 7.1 It is recommended that the Council approves the updated Cumbria Choice Allocation Policy.
+The partnership has been operating successfully for over nine years, and the Choice-Based Lettings system is much more customer-friendly than previous allocation policies, as there is a consistent policy and a single application form operated by all District Councils and the largest Housing Associations across Cumbria.
+The proposed updates to the existing policy (including amendments approved by Health & Wellbeing Scrutiny Panel, Councillors and Council Officers) will help to ensure that there is a consistent and fair approach amongst housing associations letting homes in Carlisle to assist people in the greatest housing need.
+Approval of the revised Cumbria Choice allocation Policy will ensure greater clarity and consistency for households registering for social housing in Carlisle, while simultaneously complying with legislative changes (including the Homelessness Reduction Act and resultant Statutory Guidance). - 7.2 As this is a shared Allocations Policy, all thirteen Partners have to seek formal approval from their respective Boards, Committees, Cabinets and/or Council to enable the revised policy to be adopted.
 This could result in some minor alterations arising after other partners have formally agreed to adopt the new Policy.
 It is therefore recommended that delegated authority should be given to the Corporate Director of Governance and Regulatory Services, in consultation with the Portfolio Holder for Economy, Enterprise and Housing, to approve any minor changes arising from this process.
-This proposal is outlined under 'Making Changes to the Policy' included in Section 1 .Introduction and Background (Appendix 1).
+This proposal is outlined under 'Making Changes to the Policy', included in Section 1 Introduction and Background (Appendix 1).

-7. CONTRIBUTION TO THE CARLISLE PLAN PRIORITIES
+8. CONTRIBUTION TO THE CARLISLE PLAN PRIORITIES

-7.1 "Address current and future housing needs to protect and improve residents' quality of life."
+8.1 "Address current and future housing needs to protect and improve residents' quality of life."

-Contact Officers: Gareth Torrens Ext: 7169 Jeremy Hewitson Ext: 7519
+Contact Officers: Gareth Torrens Ext: 7169

+Jeremy Hewitson Ext: 7519